andygeiss/machine-learning-classification/README.md

 ## Predict

 The final model will be stored at <code>models/iris_knn.pb</code>.
-To predict a single feature combination of Sepal length (x) and Sepal width (y) use the following command:
+To predict a single feature combination of Sepal length (x) and Sepal width (y) with K=3 use the following command:

-    ./predict.bin -x 3 -y 4
+    ./predict.bin -x 3 -y 4 -k 3

     K-Nearest Neighbour - K: 3, Given: [3 4], Predicted: Iris-setosa
     Prediction time: 152.338µs